etamarah/Home-project/README.md

 Once you have all the required software installed, you can follow these steps:

 1. Clone the repository to your local machine.
-2. Create a new Terraform configuration file for your environment.
 3. Run 'terraform init’ to initialize the Terraform configuration.
 4. Run ‘terraform apply’ to create ESK cluster.
 5. Create a new Kubernetes deployment file for your app.